sachicali/discordmcp-suite/README.md

 ## Tools Documentation

+### Login Management (New)

+- `discord_login`: Logs in to Discord using configured token
+- `discord_set_token`: Sets and saves a Discord bot token for authentication
+- `discord_validate_token`: Validates token format and basic structure
+- `discord_login_status`: Shows current login status, configuration, and health
+- `discord_logout`: Logs out from Discord and disconnects the client
+- `discord_update_config`: Updates server configuration settings at runtime
+- `discord_health_check`: Performs comprehensive health check of the server

 ### Basic Functions

 - `discord_send`: Send a message to a specified channel (supports both channel ID and channel name)